TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 }
 {% endhighlight %}

-This works, but we need to understand how to implement `supports_foo`, and we would need to repeat all the boilerplate again if we needed to write a `supports_bar` trait.
+This works, but you'd need to understand how to implement `supports_foo`, and you'd need to repeat all the boilerplate again if you needed to write a `supports_bar` trait.
 It would be better if we could completely abstract away the mechanism for detecting the member function and just focus on _what_ we want to detect.
 This is what the detection idiom provides. pp
 {% highlight cpp %}
 template <class T>